realA10001986/Time-Circuits-Display/README.md

 ### Calendar system

-The TCD firmware uses the [Julian Calendar](https://en.wikipedia.org/wiki/Julian_calendar) calendar from Jan 1, 1, until Sep 2, 1752, and for later dates the [Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar) one.
+The TCD firmware uses the [Julian Calendar](https://en.wikipedia.org/wiki/Julian_calendar) from Jan 1, 1, until Sep 2, 1752, and for later dates the [Gregorian](https://en.wikipedia.org/wiki/Gregorian_calendar) one.
 Sep 2, 1752, was the last day the Julian calendar was used in the ["First" British Empire](https://en.wikipedia.org/wiki/British_Empire#%22First%22_British_Empire_(1707%E2%80%931783)) (Great Britain and its colonies, including eastern parts of North America, Canada).
 Other countries stopped using this calendar system way earlier; most of Europe, including Spain plus its colonies worldwide, had switched in 1582 already.
 DK/NO/NL (except Holland and Zeeland) switched in 1700, Japan in 1872, China in 1912, Russia in 1918.

 Since the time machine was built in the USA, using 1752 for the TCD seems appropriate.